starktynt/QandA/README.md

 There are many pre implemented libraries in python to do just that , rake is the best to Use.
 Our key word becomes our Answer.
 Thanks for viewing, more in the code cell

+# QandA.ipynb  ----------UPDATE
+QandA.ipynb , is the recent addition after testing transformers and genrating question with Answers from any text.